uvacw/osd2f/docs/deploying_to_azure.md

 ## creating the webapp

 Using webapp up will setup the webapp, the appservice and the plan required.
 The app won't work before we also apply the other commands.
+Make sure to be inside the OSD2F folder (locally) when running this command.

 ```bash
 az webapp up  \